How To Calculate Total Revenue - The Full Guide

 You can also use the same formula to determine how many more loaves of bread the baker would need to sell at the reduced price to match his previous revenue for the month.
 This is done by dividing his previous revenue by the new lower price.

 So, (800 / 6.50 = 123) the baker would need to sell 123 loaves of bread at this discounted price in order to match what he had previously earned in total revenue.
-This decision, of course, relies on the baker or any business owner having a strong knowledge of the market in which they sell, as lowering price to increase sales is a bold move and means much more product will have to be sold to see an actual profit.
-It is also vital that you know your target audience for any product you sell as marketing and other selling methods for your produce will rely on this knowledge.
+This decision, of course, relies on the baker or any business owner having a strong knowledge of the market in which they sell, as lowering the price to increase sales is a bold move and means many more products will have to be sold to see an actual profit.
+It is also vital that you know your target audience for any product you sell as marketing and other selling methods for your product will rely on this knowledge.

 Also read: Is Depreciation an Operating Expense?